andrewnyr/old-as211562/content/pages/peering.md

 ---
 title: Peering
 subtitle: >-
-  To peer with me please read the information about my points-of-presence (POPs) below and then submit a request on the "contact" page.
+  To peer with us please read the information about our points-of-presence (POPs) below and then submit a request on the "contact" page.
 img_alt: The very best of networking.
 seo:
   title: Peering - AS211562